MannyFay/device-recovery-protocol/README.md

   - Restart device and login

 ## Steps after this
-- Disable TouchID to login into device
 - Increase mouse speed
 - Increase trackpad speed
 - Enable 'silent clicking' on trackpad
 - Enable 'tap to click' on trackpad

-- Set keyboard languages on US and DE
 - Set up desktop switching short cuts